bennyschmidt/next-token-prediction/README.md

 ## Goals

-1. Demystify LLMS for people, show that it's just regular code that does normal stuff
+1. Demystify LLMs for people, show that it's just regular code that does normal stuff

 2. Actually make a pretty good LLM in JavaScript, with a version at least capable of running in a browser tab